-But in control and tempo builds, you can play Dragonlord's Prerogative on an opponent’s end step.
+In control and tempo builds, you can play Dragonlord's Prerogative on an opponent’s end step.
 This is much like the role Jace’s Ingenuity has played in the past.
-So the potential added protection against counter-magic is useful.
-But is it just flavorful icing?
+That card offers drawing three cards for five mana and no protection against being countered.
+So, the potential added protection against counter-magic is useful.
+But, is it just flavorful icing?

 Opportunity is pretty good in Limited and usable in Commander.
-But it's hardly ever been a Standard playable card.
-So how does Dragonlord's Prerogative stack up?
-Were it not a rare, I wouldn't care so much.
-The rarity is likely Limited influenced, as it is a strictly better version of an older effect.
-Still, drawing 4 cards at instant speed is awesome.
+But, it's hardly ever been a Standard playable card.
+Jace's Ingenuity, on the other hand, has been, due to being a more palatable five mana.
+So, how does Dragonlord's Prerogative stack up?
+It's a strictly better version of an older effect and drawing 4 cards at instant speed is awesome.
 This is a cute draw card with a seemingly very narrow additional effect.

-As for Commander, Talrand, Sky Summoner was one of the first Legendary Creatures to adopt it for his deck, loving the functional reprint of Opportunity.
-Niv-Mizzet the Firemind Commander players wanted it, too, as well as many other Dragon Commanders such as Scion of the Ur-Dragon, Dragonlord Ojutai, Intet, the Dreamer, and others.
-It's very good in the format, especially whenever you can make it uncounterable.
+As for Commander, Talrand, Sky Summoner was one of the first Legendary Creatures to adopt Dragonlord's Prerogative for his deck, loving the functional reprint of Opportunity.
+It's not often uncounterable, but that doesn't really matter for Talrand's purposes.
+Niv-Mizzet the Firemind Commander players wanted it, too, plus many other Dragon Commanders such as Scion of the Ur-Dragon, Dragonlord Ojutai, Intet, the Dreamer, and more.
+It's very good in the EDH format, especially whenever you can make it uncounterable.

-It's true that Dragonlord's Prerogative has relatively narrow playability due to it needing Dragons in your hand to be used to full effect.
+Dragonlord's Prerogative has relatively narrow playability since it needs Dragons in your hand to be used to full effect.
 While I've argued in the past that this easily could have been an uncommon, that doesn't matter now that no one is drafting the set.
 The card does exactly what it was designed to do, give Dragon decks a fair, but powerful way to draw cards.
 It is indeed a Dragonlord's Prerogative to draw 4 cards and there's nothing you can do about it!